 “We’ve been working together ever since,” Abigail says.
 For her part, Tammy declares the relationship “a natural fit, just a natural collaboration.”

 Tammy has a very distinct aesthetic: a California take on luxury informed by the look and feel of the deserts.
 “It’s a little casual elegance,” Tammy says.

 Abigail’s home in Los Angeles is quintessential Spanish Colonial.
 Built in 1928, it features arched windows and doors, terracotta tiles, and stucco walls.
 Outside, the cacti stand as tall as the roof.
 Bougainvilleas cover the backyard, wrapping the house in bright fuchsia.

 In short, the house is heaven.
 When Abigail returns home from shooting away on location for months at a time, “it’s like a big hug when I walk in,” she says.
-Recently she has been on the other side of the country shooting her Hulu series, Reprisal, due to hit the streaming service in December.

 Abigail has been living in this house for four years but never felt it was fully put together, which is why she brought Tammy in.
 Tammy’s first order of business was incorporating pieces that Abigail loved into the redesign.
 Topping the list was a photograph by Adam Secore.
 When Abigail spotted it at a gallery show curated by a friend, it stopped her in her tracks.
 “It was vast and looked like seagulls sitting on the ocean.
 But as I drew closer I knew it wasn’t birds.
 They were surfers.
 And I knew this spot, this view.
 I started to cry and got closer and saw the plate with the info: ‘County Line,’ Adam Secore.
 You see, my father died at that spot, and it was the same view where he was sitting when he died of a sudden heart attack eight years ago after a surf.”